sola-st/PyTy/README.md

 - Reusable Badge: We describe how to reproduce the paper's results using Docker and use the tool to fix new bugs in other repositories.

 ## Provenance
-- The source code and data are publicly available on Zenodo and GitHub: DOI and https://github.com/sola-st/PyTy.
+- The source code and data are publicly available on Zenodo and GitHub: DOI (TODO) and https://github.com/sola-st/PyTy.

-- As a timestamp, the last GitHub commit before submitting the artifact is: .
+- As a timestamp, the last GitHub commit before submitting the artifact is: (TODO).

 ## Data
 We also include the dataset we collected, named PyTyDefects.
 The full dataset in JSON format is available in the folder: ./src/Input.
+Each JSON file represents (TODO: explain).

 ## Setup
 - Hardware: To run the script in "FAST MODE", a normal computer suffices.
-For "SLOW MODE", we used (and recommend) a server with 250 GB RAM, 48 Intel Xeon CPU cores with 2.2Ghz and 1 NVIDIA Telta V100 GPU.
+For "SLOW MODE", we used (and recommend) a server with 250 GB RAM, 48 Intel Xeon CPU cores with 2.2Ghz and an NVIDIA Telta V100 GPU.
 - Software:
   - Ubuntu OS
   - Docker